aleshaleksey/fansys23/combat.md

 Likewise entities that are separated by at least two categories (eg Diminutive and medium, medium and gargantuan, large and colossal, small and colossal) can usually occupy the same space without penalty.
 Although the DM may ask for Dex saves from the smaller entity (threshold=NAT+Str of the bigger entity) on the turn of the bigger entity, lest the smaller entity be knocked "prone".

+### Squeezing

+An entity can move through spaces less than its size.
+In general this is up to half the space it occupies, rounded down, so 2ft for a medium sized entity and 5ft for a large entity.
+However, in this case it loses any DEX and SHIElD bonus to armour and has disadvantage to DEX and STR saves.
+Movement through smaller spaces may be possible with an acrobatics roll, but the gap should never be lower than what is physically possible.
+For example, a human cannot fit through a gap smaller than the diameter of its head, or the width of its hips (approximately 1ft x 1ft for an adult human).

 ### Flanking

 Conceptually speaking, when a target entity has to split its attention in combat in a way that it can no longer adequately defend itself from attacks from different sides it is considered flanked.
 When an entity is flanked all basic combat manoeuvres and close range spells against it gain a +2 on their attack roll.